davidbliu/Mesos-Docker/README.md

 Mesos-Docker-Orchestrator
 =========================

+this tool is composed of many separate components which are added into this repo as submodules

-container cluster management with mesos and docker. enables users to run their containers on a cluster without having to manage specific machines and ports. hosts and ports are automatically chosen by the mesos-docker tool, which is resource-aware. tool supports labeling and naming services to allow easy queries for specific containers.
+container __cluster management__ with mesos and docker. enables users to run their containers on a cluster without having to manage specific machines and ports. tool supports labeling and naming services to allow easy queries for specific containers.

 the mesos-docker orchestration tool has many pluggable components to allow customizable behavior for each application. for example there are convenience methods for reading topology and pluggable user-defined methods for responding to changes